humancompatible/train/README.md

 ## License and terms of use

-Humancompatible/train is provided under the MIT Licence.
+Humancompatible/train is provided under the Apache 2.0 Licence.

 The package relies on the Folktables package, provided under MIT Licence.
 It provides code to download data from the American Community Survey